-1. The ITF is set up to finance primarily applied R&D projects that contribute to innovation or technology upgrading in industry.
-The innovation and technology component is hence most important.
-The project should primarily pertain to applied research with its deliverables having a reasonable chance for application in due course.

-2. Upstream research will not be accorded priority since it is primarily within the ambit of RGC funding.
-However, if funding by the RGC has taken a project from the stage of foundation research to the stage of applied research, for instance in the Areas of Excellence Scheme, consideration may be given for funding under the ITF.
+- 1. The ITF is set up to finance primarily applied R&D projects that contribute to innovation or technology upgrading in industry.
+The innovation and technology component is hence crucial.
+The project should focus primarily on deliverables having a reasonable chance for application in due course. - 2.
+Upstream or theoretical research will not be accorded priority since it is primarily within the ambit of RGC funding.
+However, if funding by the RGC has taken a project from the stage of foundation research to the stage of applied research, for instance in the Areas of Excellence Scheme, consideration may be given for further funding under the ITF.
 This will provide continued support to the R&D activity as well as establishing better interface between the two key funding sources.
 The lead applicant should provide letters of support from the UGC/RGC Secretariat as appropriate.